-After National Offer Day (16 April 2022), Buckinghamshire Council will automatically add the names of the children who have not been offered a place at Great Horwood Church of England School to the waiting list for the school.
+After national offer day (16 April 2022), Buckinghamshire County Council will automatically add the names of the children who have not been offered a place at St John's School to the waiting list for the school.
 If you don't remove your child from the waiting list and the Local Authority is able to offer you a place at a higher preference school, they will automatically re-allocate your original offer to another child.
-It is important to inform the school and Local Authority if you no longer want your child's name to be included on a waiting list.
-Details of these arrangements are available on Buckinghamshire Council's admissions websites.
+It is important to inform the school and the Local Authority if you no longer want your child's name to be included on a waiting list.
+Details of these arrangements are available on BuckinghamshireCouncil's admissions website.